 Now you should be able to see the Task View option on the context menu, which can be accessed when you right-click anywhere on your desktop.

-5 tips on how to utilize Timeline and Task View in Windows
+5 tips on making the most of Timeline and Task View in Windows

-Here are five tips to help you utilize Timeline and Task View effectively in Windows 11 or Windows 10:
+Want to get better at using Timeline and Task View in Windows 11 or Windows 10?
+Here are five handy tips:

-- Syncing Timeline across devices: If you have multiple devices that use the same Microsoft account, you can sync your Timeline across those devices.
-To do this, go to Settings > Accounts > Sync your settings and turn on the “Timeline” option.
+- If you use more than one device with the same Microsoft account, you can keep your Timeline the same on all of them.
+Just head to Settings > Accounts > Sync your settings and switch on the “Timeline” option.

-- Clearing your Timeline history: If you want to clear your Timeline history, you can do this easily from the Settings app.
-Go to Settings > Privacy > Activity history and click on “Clear” under “Clear activity history.”
-This will remove all activities from your Timeline.
+- Need to clean up your Timeline history?
+No problem.
+Just go to Settings > Privacy > Activity history and hit “Clear” under “Clear activity history.”
+This gets rid of all the past activities on your Timeline.

-- Customizing Task View settings: You can customize the Task View settings to suit your needs.
-To do this, go to Settings > System > Multitasking.
-Here, you can turn on or off features like “Pressing Alt+Tab shows the most recently used” and “Virtual desktops.”
-You can also adjust settings like the number of virtual desktops and how Task View displays windows.
+- Make Task View work how you want by tweaking its settings.
+Jump into Settings > System > Multitasking to turn features on or off, like “Pressing Alt+Tab shows the most recently used” and “Virtual desktops.”
+You can also adjust other options like how many virtual desktops you have and the way Task View shows your windows.